A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 8. Get theatrical about it

-Utilize the support of theatre groups within the school to narrate stories around wildlife.
+Utilize the support of theatre groups within the school to narrate stories about wildlife.
 A number of books have been written about the same and can be enacted to showcase the diverse flora and fauna that India is home to.

-In our quest to create successful leaders and innovators, we must not forget our responsibility to mold our students into responsible, environmentally-conscious individuals.
+In our quest to create successful leaders and innovators, we must not forget our responsibility to mould our students into responsible, environmentally-conscious individuals.
 The need of the hour is to conserve and protect because our lives are closely connected to the sustainability of life on our planet.
 So, let’s begin doing that this World Wildlife Day.
 Let’s sustain all forms of life on earth.

 Get In Touch With Us to Talk About Careers In Wildlife